 Life on Mars by David Bowie (1971)

-What about this song, which took a new path with the death of David Bowie in 2016.
-One of his greatest successes is built on a simple piano melody, but of rare intensity.
+Life on Mars took a new path with the death of David Bowie in 2016.
+One of his greatest successes, the piece is built on a simple piano melody and although it can be considered repetitive, this music (much like that of Michel Berger) is based on raising the crescendo intensity.

 Georgia On My Mind by Ray Charles (1960)

 The important thing is to feel your music, really feel it and believe it.